aj-archipelago/cortex/README.md

 ### Building and Loading Pathways

 Pathways are loaded from modules in the `pathways` directory.
 The pathways are built and loaded to the `config` object using the `buildPathways` function.
 The `buildPathways` function loads the base pathway, the core pathways, and any custom pathways.
 It then creates a new object that contains all the pathways and adds it to the pathways property of the config object.
-The order of loading means that custom pathways will always override any core pathways that Cortext provides.
+The order of loading means that custom pathways will always override any core pathways that Cortex provides.
 While pathways are designed to be self-contained, you can override some pathway properties - including whether they're even available at all - in the `pathways` section of the config file.

 ## Core (Default) Pathways